byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<moneromooo>** pigeons has a point.
 **\<serhack>** cryptocurrency in italy is like a "mysterious world"
 **\<JollyMort[m]>** and for the PoW discussion, it's mostly concern trolling and some 3-day accounts in that discussion
-**\<moneromax>** As much as I hate all the pontificating I hear elsewhere about "governance", herding Monero cats is super hard.
+**\<moneromax>** As much as I hate all the pontificating I hear elsewhere about "governance", herding ByteRub cats is super hard.
 **\<sgp>** I think university newspapers are the low-hanging fruit that are more open to ideas like this
-**\<sn0wmonster>** sgp: agreed. i already write copy for the #Neo900 project and my own #taskhive (decentralized p2p freelancer marketplace application i will be using Monero as the default payment method for), i don't mind helping to write poignant copy for Monero to exchanges and news outlets
+**\<sn0wmonster>** sgp: agreed. i already write copy for the #Neo900 project and my own #taskhive (decentralized p2p freelancer marketplace application i will be using ByteRub as the default payment method for), i don't mind helping to write poignant copy for ByteRub to exchanges and news outlets
 **\<sn0wmonster>** serhack, crypto in peru is nonexistent.
 Paypal is only now making the move from "obvious scam because not physical cash" to "okay maybe i can us eit for only $1 at a time"
 **\<cryptochangement>** sgp university newspapers is genious!
 **\<sn0wmonster>** there is no point in focusing marketing crypto to second-world, third-world or closed-minded countries.